-Freemen and Liverymen of the Company create stunning prizewinning pieces of embroidery, jewellery and silversmithing
+Freemen and Liverymen of the Company create stunning prizewinning pieces of embroidery, jewellery and silversmithing.

 Sabina Lima’s ‘Ablaze’ Photo: Jutta Klee